cms-lpc-llp/DelayedPhoton/README.md

 (might need to update the scripts since Caltech T2 condor configs keep changing...)

 The razoranalyzer ntupler we use for the 2016 paper are in: /mnt/hadoop/store/group/phys_susy/razor/Run2Analysis/DelayedPhotonAnalysis/2016/orderByPt/withcut

-For 2016 analysis, only need to run MC signal and DoubleEG data.
-No need for MC background.